Irfan-111/Data-Analytics-and-Visualization/README.md

 ## Project Structure
 The repository is organized as follows:
-- `datasets/`: Contains the datasets used for analysis.
+- datasets: Contains the datasets used for analysis.
-- `presentations/`: Contains PowerPoint presentations summarizing the findings.
+- presentations: Contains PowerPoint presentations summarizing the findings.
-- `reports/`: Contains detailed reports and documentation.
+- reports: Contains detailed reports and documentation.

 ## Datasets
-The datasets used in this project are provided in the `datasets` folder.
+The datasets used in this project are provided in the datasets folder.
 Each dataset is documented with its source, structure, and purpose in the analysis.

 ## Analysis
 The analysis performed during the internship includes the following steps: